manideep2510/style_transfer_GAN/README.md

 ## Credits

-This is the implimentaion of code by [chunyuan](https://github.com/ChunyuanLI/DiscoGAN)
+This is the implementation of code by [chunyuan](https://github.com/ChunyuanLI/DiscoGAN)